 Healthcare workers (HCWs) who develop respiratory symptoms must self-isolate immediately

-As a healthcare worker, you will be referred for testing if you meet the following criteria:
+You will be referred for testing if you meet one of the following criteria:

-Have a sudden onset of at least one of the following symptoms: cough, fever, shortness of breath.
+A Healthcare Worker (HCW) with acute respiratory infection (sudden onset of at least one of the following: cough, fever, shortness of breath)

-You have a respiratory illness and have been in contact with a confirmed or probable COVID-19 case in the last 14 days before the onset of symptoms.
+A HCW with any acute respiratory illness who has also been in contact with a confirmed or probable COVID-19 case in the last 14 days prior to symptom onset.

 Click on the link above for information about children and coronavirus.